Community Relations Mission

-Beginning in 2017, the Human Relations Commission (HRC) began accepting applications for the Human Relations Fund (HRF).
-This fund replaced the Community Event Fund and the Community Impact Fund.
-The HRC is committed to supporting community-initiated activities that raise awareness on emerging civil-rights issues and problems in Boulder; facilitate interaction, understanding, collaboration and civic participation among diverse communities; and enable members of Boulder’s communities to celebrate events significant to them while they provide learning opportunities to the general population.
+The Human Relations Commission (HRC) is committed to supporting community-initiated activities that raise awareness on civil rights and human rights issues and problems in Boulder; facilitate interaction, understanding, collaboration and civic participation among diverse communities; and enable members of Boulder’s communities to celebrate events significant to them while they provide learning opportunities to the general population.

-Awards are made monthly.
+Money available to the HRF depends on city revenue and therefore varies from year to year.
+Awards are made at HRC monthly business meetings.
 Only events that are planned or occur during the calendar year of their HRF funding will be considered.

 Community Relations is committed to encouraging, supporting and advancing efforts which fulfill human needs and protect civil rights of the Boulder community.

 Community Relations encourages interaction based on respect and understanding among the various communities that make up the Boulder population and ensures protection of rights afforded to Boulder residents by the Human Rights Ordinance, the local anti-discrimination law.
 Additionally, as part of Community Relations, the Office of Human Rights enforces the city's Failure to Pay Wages ordinance.

 Community Relations supports Boulder's Human Relations Commission in social policy development and its role as the quasi-judicial body for resolution of Human Rights Ordinance cases, and administers small grants for community events and community impact projects.

 For further information, please call us at 303-441-3141.

 Contact Us / Contáctenos